 1. Check the reason for your withdrawal.
 Severe financial hardship resulting from illness or accident Loss of property due to casualty Severe financial hardship resulting from events beyond your control.
-Other 2. possib Be sur unfore Progra be the need that is precipitating this e le, and include any extenuating circur re to completely describe how the eve seeable and out of your control.
-Com am staff evaluate your application as of rt your request.
-This includes docume mstances, ar ents that led t aplete inform quickly as po nd cire to this ation ssible cumstances that led to this need. s financial emergency are will help Deferred Compensation e.
+Other 2. possib Be sur unfore Progra be the need that is precipitating this emerge le, and include any extenuating circumstan re to completely describe how the events the seeable and out of your control.
+Complete am staff evaluate your application as quickly rt your request.
+This includes documenting ices, and cir lat led to this information y as possible rcumstances that led to this need. s financial emergency are will help Deferred Compensation e.
 Include all documentation to 3.
-How m nuch do you wish to withdraw to satisf y the need d escri bed above? \$ 4. ou exhausted all other available finar including 401(k) loans, liquidating as 5.
-Have ou applied to your credit union or bar nk for a loan meet your financial hardship?
-If you have not, state the reason: If the I oan was denied, what was the reason
+How m nuch do you wish to withdraw to satisfy the need descri ibed above? \$ 4. ou exhausted all other available financial s - including 401(k) loans, liquidating assets, 5.
+Have ou applied to your credit union or bank for a loan mee t your financial hardship?
+If you have not, state the reason: If the I oan was denied, what was the reason give